pmmmwh/react-refresh-webpack-plugin/README.md

 For most setups, we recommend integrate using `babel-loader`.
 It covers the most use cases and is officially supported by the React team.

-The examples below will also assume you're using `webpack-dev-server`.
+The example below will assume you're using `webpack-dev-server`.

 If you haven't done so, set up your development Webpack configuration for Hot Module Replacement (HMR).